Puerto Rico and Vieques Island

 Things To Do

-Old Town San Juan is to be wandered.
+Old Town San Juan is built for wandering.
 Just start walking.
 There are many foods to try – some you’ve never heard of – mofongo, paella, ceviche, mallorca.
 Definitely a culinary destination – my selections below.

 Definitely attend a mass in the cathedral (Catedral San Juan Bautista).
 You’ll see more of the elderly generation of locals than tourists.